 The list is searchable, and taggable which makes it even easier to use if you’re using it with a team.

 At this point, my usage hasn’t come to the point that I need to upgrade, but once I do, I’ll have no problem pulling the trigger.
 This tool works without a hitch, and the only question I’ve had for their support guys is regarding the shared notes, but it was really no big deal at all.
 You can see more about what you get with Workflowy Pro by watching the video linked here.

 A Couple things I’d like to See

 I would love to have the ability to have a little more control over the display.
-I'd like to be able to control the text sizes of the items in the list, like being able to use simple stuff like, bold, italics, and underline and a little more control over text size, but these are really trivial in the grand scheme of things.
+I’d like to be able to control the text sizes of the items in the list, like being able to use simple stuff like, bold, italics (this has been resolved in recent updates), and underline and a little more control over text size, but these are really minor in the grand scheme of things.

 Right now, so far as I can tell, when I share a list with someone, even if they’re another Workflowy user, that note does not show up in their account, but instead is available only via the shared link, so I’d like to see a little better note sharing functionality.
 Maybe this is something that the premium version does, but I’m not entirely sure.